What happens after company formation

 You must tell Companies House about all relevant changes to your company.
 This includes, but is not limited to:

 - Change of service address

 - Changes to shareholders’ holdings or member details

 - Appointment/removal of a director or secretary

-You can inform Companies House about changes to your company using 1st Formations’ Online Company Manager.
-However, changes to shares and shareholders must be reported on your Confirmation Statement (previously known as the Annual Return), which can be filed online through our facility.
+You can inform Companies House about most changes to your company using 1st Formations’ Online Company Manager.

 Changes made via 1st Formation's Online Company Manager are free of charge - with the exception of changing your company name.
 Companies House will not charge any fees for the majority of changes, either.